mvolkmann/blog/src/neovim.md

 ### Snippets

-AstroNvim uses the LuaSnips plugin to support snippets.
+AstroNvim uses the {% aTargetBlank "https://github.com/L3MON4D3/LuaSnip",
+"LuaSnip" %} plugin to support snippets.
 Snippet suggests appear when the beginning of their trigger words are typed.
 When a list of possible snippets appears, press the `tab` key or `ctrl-j` and `ctrl-k` to highlight one,